pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 ### 5.1 Overview

 This section defines requirements for design and development activities before study initiation.
-All design activities **shall** be documented in accordance with SOP-002 (pw todo link).
+All design activities **SHALL** be documented in accordance with SOP-002 (pw todo link).

 Desgin and development activities are subdivided into several phases: